 You can get these permits from Nepal Tourism Board Office, located in Pradarshani Marg, Kathmandu, only 20 minutes away from Thamel.
 The office opens from Sunday to Saturday from 9:00 AM to 4:00 PM (NT).
-Carry all the essential documents required, including the copy of your passport, passport-sized photos, Travel Insurance policy number, information about your daily itinerary, and trekking route for the permit.
+Carry all the essential documents required, including a copy of your passport, passport-sized photos, Travel Insurance policy number, information about your daily itinerary, and trekking route for the permit.
 If you are going with a guide or a travel agency package, the permit will be managed.

-The permits are non-transferable, non-refundable, and valid only for a single entry.
+Manaslu trek permits are non-transferable, non-refundable, and valid only for a single entry.
 Children under 10 years of age do not require an entry fee.
 Also, ensure that you carry the permits at all time and show it at the respective checkpoints.
 The permit will be checked between Jagat and Dharapani.

 You need to be well prepared before you plan for Manaslu Trek.
 It would be best to consider the long walking hours, the number of days, weather, and terrain to get yourself ready for the trek.
 Following are the ways you can prepare for the trek:

 If you prepare yourself for the trek beforehand, you will enjoy the rewarding views.